mpicbg-csbd/detsegtra/segtools/organization.md

 so grouping code into functions is only to abstract procedure names, not argument names. even positional args names are usually shared between caller and callee throughout the library.

-## track_vis.py
-- plotting arrows for flow on top of stacks
-- integration with stackviewer and spimagine for viewing and editing tracking solns.

 ## numpy_utils.py
 functions for reshaping and permuting numpy arrays
 - perm, merg, splt, collapse